Harry's War (1981 film): Production

 Parts of the film were shot in St. George, Utah.

 Theatrical run

 This film saw a limited two-week release in theaters in March 1981.

 Television

-SelecTV, ONTV, HBO, and other premium cable movie channels ran the film in 1982, but it has never had a network television premiere or any other broadcast in the US since.
+SelecTV, ONTV and other premium cable movie channels ran the film, premiering on HBO, September 9, 1982, 18 months after its theatrical release, it aired 29 times in the '80s, last appearing, October 24, 1983, but it has never had a network television premiere or any other broadcast in the US since.
 In the UK, it was shown on Talking Pictures TV in 2021.

 Home media

 Image Home Video released a VHS version of the film on April 1, 1988 and using the same video transfer also did a DVD release on August 1, 2005.

 Legacy

 In a mid-1980s interview with David Ogden Stiers, who played the IRS director in the film, was asked what his favorite role had been and the interviewer was expecting him to say something about his character in M*A*S*H, but instead he paused for a second and said "There was this movie about the IRS and I was the biggest [bleep] in the office...."